JavaScript-Packer/pngcrush-crushed/README.md

-pngcrush_1_7_85_w64.exe	on http://sourceforge.net/projects/pmt/files/pngcrush-executables/1.7.85/ is 665.8 kB, but we can make a web version even smaller, less than third the size with the same exact functions!
+pngcrush_1_7_85_w64.exe	on http://sourceforge.net/projects/pmt/files/pngcrush-executables/1.7.85/ is 665.8 kB, but we can make a web version even smaller, less than third the size with the same exact functions and ours will run in any operating system with a web browser (ipods, Android, ipad, Unix, Macs, smart watches, etc)!
 But, we will have to port C++ source codes to JavaScipt, yikes...

 *1 This is our original web app in bytecode (compiled C++ source code of pngcrush with Emscripten): original-untouched.html (2.8 MB)